-The Company has a noncancelable operating lease for office and warehouse space in San Clemente, which was extended by twelve months with an end date of June 30, 2023.
+The Company had a noncancelable operating lease for office and warehouse space in San Clemente, which expired June 30, 2023.
 The Company also had an operating lease and warehouse space in Carlsbad, California, which expired June 30, 2022.
 On March 13, 2023, the Company entered into a lease for approximately 5,038 square feet of office and warehouse space at 18 Technology Drive, Suite 110, Irvine, California 92618 and relocated our principal executive offices from our former San Clemente, California location to the Irvine, California location.
 The Irvine California lease has a term of 36 months commencing on May 1, 2023.